MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 The following samples demonstrate how to use the UWP XAML hosting API in a C++ Win32 app:

-* [Simple XAML Island sample](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_SimpleApp).
+* [Simple XAML Island sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Standalone_Samples/CppWinRT_Basic_Win32App).
 This sample demonstrates a basic implementation of hosting a UWP control in an unpackaged C++ Win32 app (that is, an app that is not built into an MSIX package).

-* [XAML Island with custom control sample](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App).
-This sample demonstrates a complete implementation of hosting a custom UWP control in an unpackaged C++ Win32 app, as well as handling other behavior such as keyboard input and focus navigation.
+* [XAML Island with custom control sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Samples/Win32).
+This sample demonstrates a complete implementation of hosting a custom UWP control in a packaged C++ Win32 app, as well as handling other behavior such as keyboard input and focus navigation.

 ### WPF and Windows Forms